Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been victorious in nine, or 52.9%, of the 17 contests they have been chosen as underdogs in this season.
+- The Brewers have won in nine, or 50%, of the 18 contests they have been named as odds-on underdogs this year.

-- Milwaukee has not been a bigger underdog this season than the +200 moneyline set for this game.
+- Milwaukee has played as an underdog of +170 or more once this season and lost that game.

-- Bookmakers have implied with the moneyline set for this matchup that the Brewers have a 33.3% chance of pulling out a win.
+- The Brewers have an implied victory probability of 37% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Milwaukee and its opponents have hit the over in 19 of its 43 games with a total.
+- Milwaukee and its opponents have hit the over in 19 of its 44 games with a total this season.

 - The Brewers have yet play a game with a spread this season.